Is English a Hard Language to Learn? Tips and Insights for Learners

 Language Family and Relative Difficulty

-- Vocabulary: English borrows extensively from Latin, French, and Greek, offering familiarity to Romance language speakers, but sometimes overwhelming learners with synonyms (e.g., “ask,” “inquire,” “question”).
+• Vocabulary: English borrows extensively from Latin, French, and Greek, offering recognition advantages for Romance language speakers.
+However, abundant synonyms (“ask,” “inquire,” “question,” “query”) can overwhelm learners.

-- Verb tenses: English uses modals, complex tense structures, and aspect, which can be confusing for speakers of languages with simpler tense systems.
+• Verb tenses: English employs complex modal structures and aspect distinctions that may confuse speakers of languages with simpler tense systems.

 Strategies and Tips for Mastering English